rockettheme/docs/Docs/phpbb/styles/fracture/INDEX.md

 ### Rocket Launcher

-RocketLauncher packages allow you to quickly and easily deploy the Graffito style, including custom configuration and settings that have been professionally tuned to look their best.
+RocketLauncher packages allow you to quickly and easily deploy the Fracture style, including custom configuration and settings that have been professionally tuned to look their best.
 This gives you a similar install to the RocketTheme demo as seen on the RocketTheme demo server.

 ### Responsive Layout